amlkteam/capstone/README.md

 **3. Bloomberg News From BNN Bloomberg article scraping**

-**Purpose:** To extract the articles from author "Bloomberg News" on BNN Bloomberg website execute the following script
+**Purpose:** To extract the articles from official website of [BNN Bloomberg](https://www.bnnbloomberg.ca/) execute the following script

 Required files: